 JTA faced a number of unique challenges.
 Coal seam gas was then a new industry to the east coast of Australia.
 While the economic benefits to the state and local economies may be considerable, so is the range of community concerns and issues stemming from perceived project risks and potential environmental implications.

-These activities ranged from targeted one-on-one briefings, issue-specific workshops, community information sessions and meetings, to mass communication activities such as fact sheets, newsletters, advertising, web text, direct mail, events management and sponsorship management.
-The project aimed to maximise project awareness and opportunities for stakeholder input.
+These activities ranged from targeted one-on-one briefings, issue-specific workshops, community information sessions and meetings, to mass communication activities such as fact sheets, newsletters, advertising, web text, direct mail, events and sponsorship management.
+The program maximised project awareness and opportunities for stakeholder input.